 For information about behavioral health services, please see the Behavioral Health Services chapter.
-Member may self-refer for any mental health or addiction recovery treatment services.
+Member may self-refer for any mental health or addiction recovery treatment services with the exception of mobile crisis response (which requires dispatch from 988 call centers) and community stabilization (which requires referral from a higher level of care).